 We have tried to keep the rules to a minimum but to help make this a fun and safe event we have a few..

-Teams must complete all sections and check in at all checkpoints to complete the challenge.
+- You must complete all sections and be accounted for at all checkpoints

 The TRENT100 is run by SALTWALK.
 The Organisation is referred to variously and interchangeably as ’SALTWALK’ the ’SW’, the ‘Organisation’, the ‘Organiser’, and the ‘Company’.
 The event is run entirely by volunteers.